Albin-Rohde/no-name/set-up-project.md

 - Backend will start on localhost/api
 - graylog will start on logs.localhost
 - grafana will start on grafana.localhost
+if db is not up to date, one can run migrations with `make prod-migrate`.

 ## Migration
-### running migrations
+### Running migrations
 Whenever there are changes to the database schema/tables one will need to run the migrations.
 Easiest way to run the migrations are yet again through make command. `make migrate`.
+`make migrate` will use `.ts` migrations from `./server/src/migrations`.

 ### Creating new migration
 To create new migration, first make the changes to the model(s).
-When you are happy with the alterations run `make migration name=<name of migration>`.
+When you are happy with the alterations go to server root (`./server`) and run `npm run migration:generate`.
 This will create a migration in `server/src/migrations`.
-Check that it looks and acts correct before committing/pushing the new migration.
+Check that it looks correct and make changes if needed.
+When happy apply the migrations by running either `make migrate` or `npm run migration:run`.

-A new created migration will not be applied until the actuall migration is ran. to run the migration `make migrate`.
+### Reverting migration
+To revert a migration run `npm run migration:revert` from server root (`./server`).

 ## Running app outside docker
 It is possible to run the app outside of docker, however the database is easiest ran through docker.